CivicSpleen/sdrdl-ambry-bundles/sandiego.gov/opendsd-index/README.md

-# OpenDSD Approvals, Invoices and Projects
+# Index to OpenDSD Approvals, Invoices and Projects

-XML Exports of projects, approvals and invoices, exported from the Project Tracking System.
+XML Exports of summaries of applications and permits, exported from the City of San Diego Project Tracking System.

 # Development Notes